Lithika28/Data-Analysis-Projects/README.md

-# Data-Analysis-Projects
+# EDA-on-Metacritic-Video-Game-Data
-This repository contains a variety of the Data Analytics projects that I have been working on and/or finished.
+This repository contains an exploratory data analytics project looking at Metacritic Video Game data provided by Beridzeg45 on Kaggle.
+The project is done in a Jupyter Notebook using Python.
+The project utilizes Numpy, Pandas, Plotly, Textblob, and Datetime.